hoccodeai/hoccodeai-baitap/baitap-submit/PinNguyen/01-prompt-engineering/01-prompt-engineering.md

 Add comments to the following code includes:

-- Review the following code and add a comment explaining the flow.
+- Review the following code find potential issues in this code and add a comment explaining the flow.
+  For Coment:
 - Comment to describe the expected behavior or output of the given code block.
 - Comment explaining the purpose and usage of a variable or constant in the following code
 - Comment explaining the purpose and behavior of this conditional statement.